ffxblue/interview-tests/test/wordpress-sidebar.md

 ## User story

-> As a editor or journalist
+> As an editor or journalist
 I can access advertising features in a single location
 So I can easily find all advertising-related settings